-Flintshire County Council's Statement of Accounts for 2018/19 details the income and expenditure on service provision for the financial year 1st April 2018 to 31st March 2019 and the value of the Council's assets and liabilities as at 31st March 2019.
-The Group Accounts incorporates the Council's Financial Statements with that of its wholly owned subsidiaries North East Wales Homes Ltd (NEW Homes), Newydd Catering and Cleaning Ltd and Theatr Clwyd Productions Ltd.
+This narrative report summarises Flintshire County Council's Statement of Accounts for 2019/20 and details income and expenditure on service provision for the financial year 1st April 2019 to 31st March 2020 and the value of the Council's assets and liabilities as at 31st March 2020.
+The Group Accounts included incorporate the Council's Financial Statements with those of its wholly owned subsidiaries North East Wales Homes Ltd (NEW Homes), Newydd Catering and Cleaning Ltd and Theatr Clwyd Productions Ltd.

-The Accounts have been prepared in accordance with the requirements of the 2018/19 Code of Practice on Local Authority Accounting which is based on International Financial Reporting Standards (IFRS).
+The Accounts have been prepared during the national emergency situation arising from the global COVID-19 pandemic and reference will be made to any known impacts of this as required within the document.
+As required, the Accounts have been prepared in accordance with the 2019/20 Code of Practice on Local Authority Accounting which is based on International Financial Reporting Standards (IFRS).

 As always the production of this comprehensive and complex set of accounts has required an enormous effort from many people across the Council, both within finance and within service portfolio areas.
-The Council has prepared and submitted the Accounts to the Council's External Auditors by the earlier legislative deadline of 15th June 2019.
+Despite the challenges arising from the global pandemic the Council has prepared and submitted the Accounts to the Council's External Auditors by the legislative deadline of 15th June 2020.

-The Council set its budget for the 2018/19 financial year in the context of a continuing reduction in public sector funding and rising demand for its services.
-Despite facing significant challenges, the Council managed to achieve 98% of its budgeted efficiencies and was able to limit spending to £608k less than its approved budget, due to a combination of one-off savings and good financial management and control.
-In addition, the Council's overall financial position significantly benefitted as a result of changes made to the Minimum Revenue Provision Policy last year and the receipt of a VAT refund on sporting exemptions.
-The financial impact of these were £1,400k and £1,940k respectively which allowed the Council to increase its Unearmarked Reserves.
+The Council set its budget for the 2019/20 financial year in the context of a continuing reduction in public sector funding and rising demand for its services.
+Despite facing significant challenges, the Council managed to achieve 90% of its budgeted efficiencies and was able to limit spending to £439k less than its approved budget, due to a combination of one-off savings and good financial management and control which included a specific in-year review of non-essential spend.